steadylearner/Graphql-Express-Postgresql/README.md

 ## What left

-1. Route for /product with express and return JSON while you refer to graphql-request.js and axios.js
+1. Route for /products with express and return JSON while you refer to graphql-request.js and axios.js

-2. Write tests for some important parts
+2. Write more tests

 3. Should separate the project and upload 1. express with /products, 2. grapqhl to docker